sankhaMukherjee/recommender/README.md

 - director
 - listed_in

+Some categorical values are just converted into normal categorical columns.
+They are also converted into a label encoder and later converted using an embedding layer into a vector.
+These are

+- rating

 Date columns are converted to the difference between a date and a referene date (2021, 12, 31).
 These have also been converted to a floating point number between 0 and 1 using simple scaling.
 If a date was missing 'December 15, 2017' has been used (arbitrarily chosen).